cmatiass/Reinforcement-Learning/README.md

 # 🤖 Reinforcement Learning Projects

-This repository contains three different reinforcement learning projects, each demonstrating different algorithms and applications in artificial intelligence for business optimization.
+This repository contains two different reinforcement learning projects, each demonstrating different algorithms and applications in artificial intelligence for business optimization.

 ## 📦 Project 1: Q-Learning for Warehouse Optimization